 We are proud to say that we have the largest organic following on social media and are at the forefront of Norway's esports growth.

 We like to think of Fact Revolution as a family.
 A strict one - with rules and guidelines, but with a closely knitted, friendly, competitive and supporting environment that our players share a common understanding of.

 Fact Revolution started originally as a Call of Duty sniping-clan.
-The «clan» grew and so did our Youtube channel with over 200,000+ views and 10 000+ subscribers on the platform.
+The «clan» grew and so did our Youtube channel and with little time we managed to reach over 200,000+ views and 10 000+ subscribers on the platform.

 Within 1 and a half year, we grew from a newly started esports organization based in Norway to THE most recognizable brand in Norwegian esports.

 We managed to double our twitter following, became National Champions with the most talented LoL line-up the scene had ever seen and placed 4th in the National League in Counter-Strike.
 This also includes multiple domestic LAN wins accumulating thousands of USD in prize money.

 We kept our momentum going by winning Norway's biggest LAN, The Gathering, and also became the first and only Norwegian League of Legends team to place 3rd in the Nordic Championship.
 Just a couple of months later we invested in a new game, Fortnite, and formed a world-class team that later on won the biggest European Fortnite LAN at the time.
 Just a few months later we qualified for the Winter Royale EU Finals and got featured in front of 100,000+ live viewers.

 Same year, we aquired some of the best European players in Call of Duty.
 We got to attend the biggest Call of Duty tournament in history and swiped every teams in the Call of Duty World League Las Vegas to qualify for the Pro League LCQ.